Thyroid eye disease (TED) occurs in around

 Depending on the severity of TED, surgeries may be part of the treatment plan.
 These include:

-- strabismus (eye muscle) surgery
+- strabismus (eye muscle) surgery, to correct eye misalignment

 These surgeries are used to manage symptoms and restore the function and appearance of the eye.

-There have been advances in surgeries and medications for TED, with better outcomes and less invasive approaches.
+There have been many advances in surgeries and medications for TED, with better outcomes and less invasive approaches.